RafaelReyesCarmona/FanBlades/README.md

 FanBlades is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with TinyTrackGPS.
+You should have received a copy of the GNU General Public License along with FanBlades.
 If not, see <https://www.gnu.org/licenses/>.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)